kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     CASE
-        WHEN Salary < 40000 THEN 'Entry Level'
-        WHEN Salary BETWEEN 40000 AND 70000 THEN 'Mid Level' WHEN Salary BETWEEN 70001 AND 100000 THEN 'Senior Level' WHEN Salary > 100000 THEN 'Executive Level' ELSE 'Unclassified'
+        WHEN BaseSalary < 40000 THEN 'Entry Level' WHEN BaseSalary BETWEEN 40000 AND 70000 THEN 'Mid Level' WHEN BaseSalary BETWEEN 70001 AND 100000 THEN 'Senior Level' WHEN BaseSalary > 100000 THEN 'Executive Level' ELSE 'Unclassified'
     END AS SalaryCategory
 FROM Employees;